Shreya-Shukla27/lensai-image-caption-generator/README.md

 ## No Dataset Required

 This project uses provider-based inference via HuggingFace.
-No training needed — just an API token and active provider routing.
+No training needed- just an API token and active provider routing.

 ---